I love to make sorry prayers into an activity. The idea for this one is that cleaning our hands is a metaphor for the forgiveness Jesus gives us.

 This activity prayer is part of our weekly Shabbat ritual which we do each Friday.
-We find it very helpful as a family to have an allocated weekly time to say sorry to each other, and our marriage has definitely benefitted from it too!
+We find it very helpful as a family to have an allocated weekly time to say sorry to each other.

 When I did this the other day with a family, one girl said, “That’s like what Mummy did when she went completely under the water”, referring to her Mum’s recent baptism.
 I hadn’t ever thought of it like that, but I think she’s right.

 In our Shabbat meal, we say these words:

 The Bible says that only those with clean hands and a pure heart can stand in God’s

 holy place (Psalm 24).

 We wash our hands with water and ask Jesus to make our hearts clean.